Kinds-of-Intelligence-CFI/animal-ai/docs/Technical-Overview.md

 ## Running the Environment

 The Animal-AI Environment can be run in one of two modes: `Play` and `Train`.
 In `Play` mode, the environment is run with a human player controlling the agent.
-In `Train` mode, the environment is run with an AI agent controlling the agent.
+In `Train` mode, the environment is run with an AI agent controlling the agent (see [Training Agents](#training-agents) for more details).

 ### Play Mode

-To run the environment in `Play` mode, use the `animalai play` command.
-This will launch the environment with a human player controlling the agent.
-The `animalai play` command takes a single argument, the path to the configuration file to use.
+To run the environment in `Play` mode, simply run the Animal-AI application for your OS, specifiying the configuration file location in full.
+This will launch the environment in play mode with the specified configuration file.
+The `play.py` command takes a single argument - the path to the configuration file to use.
 For example, to run the environment in `Play` mode using the `configs/curriculum/0.yaml` configuration file, use the following command:

 ```bash
 animalai play configs/curriculum/0.yaml